2019 CONCACAF Gold Cup: Venues

 In May 2018, CONCACAF confirmed that matches would be held in Central America and the Caribbean in addition to the United States.
 This was the first time that the Gold Cup was held in the Caribbean, with all previous matches having taken place in the United States, Mexico, or Canada.

 United States

 In May 2018, CONCACAF announced the fifteen venues in the United States which would host matches.
 Soldier Field in Chicago was announced on September 27, 2018, as the venue of the final.

 Costa Rica

-On November 26, 2018, CONCACAF announced that Costa Rica would host a double-header in the first round of matches of Group B on June 16, 2019, taking place at the Estadio Nacional de Costa Rica in San José.
+On November 26, 2018, CONCACAF announced that Costa Rica would host a double-header in the first round of matches of Group B on June 16, 2019, taking place at the Estadio Nacional in San José.

 Jamaica

 On April 2, 2019, CONCACAF announced that Jamaica would host a double-header in the first round of matches of Group C on June 17, 2019, taking place at the Independence Park in Kingston.